Azure-Samples/azure-postgres-pgvector-python/README.md

     This will create a new resource group, and create the PostgreSQL Flexible server inside that group.

-1. Because th example Python scripts provided read confiruation variables from a .env file located in the directory from where you invoke the scripts, once the deployment is complete, run this command to copy the `azd` environment variables into your local `.env`:
+1. The example Python scripts look for configuration variables from a `.env` file located in the directory from where you invoke the scripts.
+You can easily create a file with the correct variables for your PostgreSQL server by running this command that copies the `azd` environment variables into your local `.env`:

     ```shell
     azd env get-values > .env